paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-063-assessment.md

 1965—Subsec. (e)(3).
 Pub.
 L. 89–44 added par.
 (3).

+#### Effective Date of 2018 Amendment
+Amendment by section 101(l)(18) of Pub.
+L. 115–141 effective as if included in the provision of the Protecting Americans from Tax Hikes Act of 2015, div.
+Q of Pub.
+L. 114–113, to which such amendment relates, see section 101(s) of Pub.
+L. 115–141, set out as a note under [section 24 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-24).

 #### Effective Date of 2015 Amendment
 Amendment by section 203(e) of Pub.
 L. 114–113 applicable to applications for individual taxpayer identification numbers made after Dec.
-18, 2015, see section 203(f) of Pub.
+18, 2015, except to the extent provided in [section 6109(i)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section6109/i/3&num=0&edition=prelim), see section 203(f) of Pub.
 L. 114–113, set out as a note under [section 6109 of this title](./chapter-061-information-and-returns.md#section-6109).

 Amendment by section 208(b) of Pub.
 L. 114–113 applicable to taxable years beginning after Dec.
 31, 2015, see section 208(c) of Pub.
 L. 114–113, set out as a note under [section 24 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-24).